Introduction

 What is a transformer?

-A transformer is a static piece of apparatus used for transferring power from one circuit to another without change in frequency.
-It can raise or lower the voltage with a corresponding decrease or increase in current.
-In its simplest form, a transformer consists of two conducting coils having a mutual inductance.
-The primary is the winding which receives electric power, and the secondary is the one which may deliver it.
-The coils are wound on a laminated core of magnetic material.
+A transformer transfers power from one circuit to another without changing the frequency.
+It raises or lowers the voltage while decreasing or increasing the current accordingly.
+In its simplest form, two conducting coils share mutual inductance.
+The primary winding receives electric power, and the secondary winding delivers it.
+The coils wrap around a laminated core made of magnetic material.

 Working Principle of a Transformer

-The physical basis of a transformer is mutual inductance between two circuits linked by a common magnetic flux through a path of low reluctance as shown in Fig. 1.
+A transformer’s physical principle is based on mutual inductance between two circuits connected by a shared magnetic flux that flows through a low-reluctance path, as illustrated in Fig. 1.

 `e=Mleft(frac{di}{dt}right)`